-High school students who enroll in college-level courses and who demonstrate superior achievement in the appropriate Advanced Placement examinations offered by the College Entrance Examination Board may submit results of their examinations to the Offices of Admissions as part of their application for admission.
+High school students who enroll in college-level courses and who demonstrate superior achievement in the appropriate Advanced Placement examinations offered by the College Entrance Examination Board may submit results of their examinations to the Office of Undergraduate Admissions as part of their application for admission.
 These examinations are offered in May and the candidate may, if desired, choose to take them by consulting with the high school college counselor or principal.

 Duplicate Credit in CLEP and AP

 Within existing college and university limitations, when a student presents CLEP and Advanced Placement scores in the same area, credit will be given for the CLEP or AP, whichever is the higher number of credit hours.
 In no case will CLEP and AP credits be added or combined.
 The individual department may decide which course credit is to be given if alternate course credit is possible.

 The University of Toledo will award credit for a minimum score of 4 on the higher level examination of the International Baccalaureate (IB).
 Addiitonal IB test score information is available through the Registrar.

 An incoming freshmen student who wants his/her IB examination test scores equated for course credit at the University is responsible for having his/her official IB scores submitted directly to the University.
 IB examination test scores should be submitted to the Office of Undergraduate Admissions at the University.

 Upon receipt, the student’s IB test scores will be evaluated in accord with the University’s transfer policies and transfer credit evaluation procedures for the catalog year in which the student matriculates.
 The student’s test scores and choice of major determines the application of the credits awarded from the IB examinations.